rufous-headed-chachalaca-2048-ebird

 Rufous-headed Chachalaca

 Habitat: The Rufous-headed Chachalaca inhabits various forested habitats, including: Tropical and subtropical moist forests.
 Forest edges, especially near clearings and riverbanks.
-Lowland and foothill forests, up to an elevation of around 1,200 meters.
+Lowland and foothill forests, up to an elevation of around 1200 m.
 It prefers dense vegetation for cover and feeding opportunities.

-Conservation Status: The conservation status of the Rufous-headed Chachalaca in Colombia is of Least Concern according to the International Union for Conservation of Nature (IUCN).
+Conservation Status: The conservation status of the Rufous-headed Chachalaca in Colombia is of Least Concern according to the IUCN.

 Distribution